Intra-set rest periods for effective strength training

 Very well suited for supersets

 This form of training is particularly suitable for supersets.
 This is a form of strength training in which the same muscle groups are trained on two consecutive exercises.
-In the weight room or gym, for example, this can be three sets each of squats and leg extension or bench press and butterfly.
+In the gym, for example, this can be three sets each of squats and leg extension or bench press and butterfly.
 You can vary the breaks.
 You start with a ten-second break between sets, then increase successively, but do not go beyond a 60-second break.
-This leads to a progressive overload which guarantees training success.
+This leads to a progressive overload that guarantees training success.